Make-School-Courses/SPD-1.1-Introduction-To-Software-Product-Development/README.md

 ## Tutorials & Projects

 - **Due Oct 10th:** [SPD 1.1 Blog Post: Identifying and Solving Problems](https://docs.google.com/document/d/1qivWC5VE4bo7A0YYgJ6dgnW1dV61QGIeSXBwfc4kkF0/edit) -  link has the fully fledged assignment.
 Work on this assignment throughout the course instead of saving it for last minute.
 This blog post will serve as a valuable portfolio to demonstrate your skill to recruiters.
-This [Written Communication Rubric (AAC&U Value Rubric)](https://drive.google.com/file/d/1Q7kd-JTwd8COOGNeSD43UoAivwF5_dWZ/view?usp=sharing) will be used to evaluate your work.
-- Classroom activities mentioned below
+This [Blog Post/Writing Rubric](https://docs.google.com/document/d/1T1oqHFoRo0kl7mPUTFupmsoEkLYltKsVgtqyGKDaCgY/edit) will be used to evaluate your work.
+We will have a peer editing session on Oct 3rd in class for you to give and get peer feedback on your writing.
+Click on [these instructions](*Change your Medium post to enable editing/suggestion by peers* instructions: https://help.medium.com/hc/en-us/articles/215564177-Share-draft) on how to allow people to make edit suggestions directly to your Medium post.
 - **Due Oct 19th, started Oct 15th:** Shipped product - Term 1 ends with a one week "intensive" soley focused on designing, coding and shiping your own original product.
-We'll use this [portfolio project rubric](https://docs.google.com/document/d/1nd70y0jzxD31mgxvwxgXxUY_Bi4YAN_kX9To_M0UilI/edit?usp=drive_web&ouid=102349547791146369642) to evaluate your work.
+Scope the project small - all you need to do is make and ship an app that CRUDs one resource.
+Once you complete that, you can then extend the app to crud another resource.
+Remember not to overscope your first iteration.
+It should be a "scateboard" a version of your idea, so simple that it barely meets your need - check out these class slides on [scoping your project](https://docs.google.com/presentation/d/1UKVsUOCxQPNT3P42cvsTYxhNl7lpsDHjJew_a5K1JaM/edit#slide=id.p) for reference.
+In the future, we'll use this [portfolio project rubric](https://docs.google.com/document/d/1nd70y0jzxD31mgxvwxgXxUY_Bi4YAN_kX9To_M0UilI/edit?usp=drive_web&ouid=102349547791146369642) to evaluate and level-up your shipped products.

 ## Evaluation